deepakraj27/DPImageView-Letters/README.md

 ### Manual Installation

-1. Drag and Drop the `DPImageView-letters.swift` file to your project.
+1. Drag and Drop the `DPImageView-letters.swift` file from `DPImageView-Letters-Header` Folder to your project.
 2. Thats it!
 Enjoy!

 ### Usage